One of the most interesting and enigmatic characters in the Spode family was Sam Spode. He was the grandson of Josiah Spode I.

 Because Sam worked solely on commissions, he never exhibited for the art world, and so he has been relatively unknown and unrecognised.
 I had long wanted to try to rectify the conspicuous lack of published information about Sam, and had an illustrated article about him published in Antique Collecting magazine in October 2011.
 However many auction houses continue to give his wrong dates when they have one of his paintings to sell.

-More of Sam Spode's paintings can be found on the Your Paintings website.
-Click HERE>
+Click HERE for more of Sam Spode's paintings which can be found on the ArtUk website.

 |'A Dark Bay Horse Held by a Trainer in a Landscape'|